casz92/kdb/README.md

 - Unified read/write interface with cache-first logic and optional async sync to disk.
 - Configurable batching and write coalescing for high-throughput pipelines.
 - Suitable for event processors, caching proxies, ephemeral data stores, and real-time systems under sustained load.
+- Support unique and secundary indexes with SQLite

 >Tested exclusively on Linux x86_64 systems (Ubuntu 22.04.3 LTS)

 > Note: This library is under active development and evolving rapidly, with the goal of reaching a stable release at version v0.2.0.
 Contributions, testing, and feedback are welcome as the project matures toward production readiness

 > ⚠️ **Build requirement**: Compiling RocksDB requires **CMake version 3.4 or higher**.
 Please ensure it is installed and available in your system path.

 ## Installation